-68. The goal umpires shall keep a record of all goals and behinds kicked in the match, and furnish a report to the Secretary of the controlling body within three, days.
+.68.
+The goal umpires shall keep a record of all goals and behinds kicked in the match and furnish a report to the Secretary of the controlling body within three days.

-GOAL UMPRES AND TIME, BELL
+GOAL UMPIRES AND TIME BELL.

-69. The goal umpires shall not concern themselves with the question as to whether. the time bell has or has not been rung at any period of the game.
-They shall signal and record a goal or behind, as the case may be, upon the "All clear' signal from the field umpire, without making any comment.
+69. The goal umpires shall not concern themselves with the question as to whether the time bell has or has not been rung at any period of the game.
+They shall signal and record a goal or behind upon receiving the "All clear" signal from the field umpire, without making any comment.